It's not uncommon to experience uncomfortable moments in your relationship every so often. Even the best and healthiest of couples deal with

 reach a compromise or meet each other halfway when it comes to solving problems, that's another red flag.

 Holding onto the need to be "right" will only lead to more frequent arguments, Ceely says.
 It's also a sign you are viewing each other as adversaries instead of part of a team.

 It's important to know

 how to apologize to each other, as well as how to take the temperature of the room, so to speak.

-When you do both of these things, it's no longer necessary to walk on eggshells.
-You're also "more cognizant of a bad mood you might be projecting, or slight moments of potential insensitivity,"
+When you do both of these things, it's not necessary to walk on eggshells around each other.
+You're "more cognizant of a bad mood you might be projecting, or slight moments of potential insensitivity,"

 Listening is a skill you can both work on improving over time.
 And once you do, you'll feel like your relationship is a thousand times stronger.

 Jealousy happens, and a touch of it here and there isn't that big of a deal.
 But let's say your